 5/ If you’re talented, I want to work with you – I don’t care what you studied or where you studied it

 — Will Critchlow (@willcritchlow) July 13, 2016

 If you don’t have relevant experience we just want to know how keen you are to get it.
 Don’t turn up to an interview knowing nothing about SEO.
 Don’t tell us you want to work here because it looks fun.
-You can impress enough by reading this, being willing to start at the bottom like we all did and by just knowing who the fuck we are.
+You can impress enough by reading a beginner’s guide to SEO, being willing to start at the bottom like we all did and by just knowing who we are.

 When it comes to SEO I would always take someone with 3 months under their belt at an agency like Branded3 against someone with 3 years of theory and no experience.